olefriis/simplepvr/ruby/README.md

 This runs the Ruby specs and features along with the JavaScript unit tests.

-For the JavaScript tests to run, first install [Testacular](http://testacular.github.com/0.6.0/index.html).
+For the JavaScript tests to run, first install [Karma](http://karma-runner.github.com/0.8/index.html).
-If you want to keep Testacular running and let it execute whenever a file changes, just run this:
+If you want to keep Karma running and let it execute whenever a file changes, just run this:

-        testacular start test/testacular.conf.js
+        karma start test/karma.conf.js

 To create the gem, make sure that lib/simple_pvr/version.rb is up-to-date, commit everything and run: